MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_simplify_complex_conditionals.md

 1. Right-click the selected code, and then select **Copilot** > **Explain**.

-    GitHub Copilot will analyze the complex conditional logic and provide an explanation of what the code does, helping you understand the business rules before refactoring.
+    GitHub Copilot will analyze the complex conditional logic and provide an explanation of what the code does, helping you understand the business rules before you investigate refactoring the code.

 1. Take a few minutes to review GitHub Copilot's explanation.